tonethar/IGME-110-Fall-2025/documents/app-discussion-1.md

 - Application Definition Statement - What’s it do?
 Who’s it for?
 - Apps should be a focused solution to a well-defined problem.
 Build scalpels, not Swiss Army knives
 - Features should support the application definition statement
-  - *OK* app def statement  - *Smart gloves that constrict and shock the user when they doom scroll too much*
+  - *Meh* app def statement  - *Smart gloves that constrict and shock the user when they doom scroll too much*
-  - *OK* features
+  - *Meh* features
     - gloves heat up, constrict, and lock up  when users doom scroll too much
       - funny!
 But we can do better ...
   - Better! app def statement  - *AI-enabled gloves for users who want to be more productive in their lives*